zzzprojects/sqlbulkcopy-tutorial/docs/pages/faq/provider-oracle.md

 You found out SqlBulkCopy is not supported for Oracle.

-But you still want to know what's the **fastest way to insert** in Oracle using theses providers:
+But you still want to know what's the **fastest way to insert** in Oracle using one theses providers:

 - Oracle.DataAccess
 - Oracle.ManagedDataAccess